YoungPKU-SPS/PharmacoEpi/PharmacoEpi(R)/README.md

-This is the file folder for R codes of  the following functions:
+This is the file folder for R codes includes following functions:

 -  001: imputation
 -  002: data_tidy_process